davidrapan/ha-solarman/readme.md

 # ⚡ Solarman Stick Logger integration

 > [!NOTE]
+> If you are curious about what's planned next look into [🪧 Milestones](https://github.com/davidrapan/ha-solarman/milestones)
 > Use [💬 Discussions](https://github.com/davidrapan/ha-solarman/discussions) for 🙏 Q&A and 💡 Development Planning, etc. and leave [🚩 Issues](https://github.com/davidrapan/ha-solarman/issues) for 🐞 bug reporting, 🎁 feature requests and such...

 > [!NOTE]